• facebook

 Recover a database from the ‘restoring’ state

-If the database is in a ‘restoring’ state and isn’t accessible to users, you should execute the command to grant users access to it.
+If the database is in ‘restoring’ state and is not available to users, you should run the command to make it accessible to users.

 RESTORE DATABASE DB5343 WITH RECOVERY